Uniform Shop Summer 2020 Information

 Why do we have a uniform?

 There are many sound, practical reasons for having a uniform.
 Perhaps the most obvious is that it removes the burden of having to decide what to wear each day!
-The real reason for the Trinity uniform, however, has to do with our core values and ethos.
-We want to look our best because we believe that it is right to give of our best in every area of our lives.
-Our uniform also provides a sense of identity, reminding us that we belong to one another and promoting our Academy’s excellent reputation in the community.
-Perhaps most importantly, it helps prevent bullying.
-We want our students to:
+The real reason for the Trinity uniform, however, has to do with our core values and ethos:

-As with everything worthwhile, having a high standard of uniform does require sacrifice on a personal level: we cannot chase fashion in school through the way we dress or wear our hair.
+As with everything worthwhile, having a high standard of uniform does require sacrifice on a personal level: students cannot pursue a fashion in the Academy through the way they dress or wear their hair.
 Students are asked to respect this, keeping their preference for a particular trend for evenings, weekends and holidays.
+Any fashion enhancements made over a holiday must be removed before return to the Academy.

 Compulsory day wear